dmorison/investing-portfolio-management/README.md

+# First copy the stockList array from stockList.js into the update_market_data.py script AND make sure the newStocks arr (line 37) is empty
-# First run update_market_data.py to check for new stocks
+# Then run update_market_data.py to check for new stocks
 # Script order:

 ~~~~~~~~~~~~~~~~~~~~~~~~~